 Easily add content to your libraries, either in bulk or by crafting posts one-by-one.
 Import options include: web app; Chrome plugin; directly via other tools; mobile app; Google Alerts or RSS feed (Premium).

-From there, you can schedule directly onto all the major platforms, including Facebook (Profile, Page, Group), LinkedIn (Post, Company Page), Twitter (Profile), Instagram (Personal or Business Profile) or Google My Business.
+From there, you can schedule directly onto all the major platforms, including Facebook (Profile, Page, Group), LinkedIn (Post, Company Page), Twitter accounts (Profile), Instagram (Personal or Business Profile) or Google My Business.
 Sadly, there’s no integration with Instagram Stories yet.

 Preview and customise a shared link across multiple social accounts.
 You can change the date and time as well as the title, image and description, adding hashtags or emojis with ease.
 Posts can be edited any time before sending and can be stopped anytime.

+Send more tweets, more often.
 The frequency of your posts can be easily set to daily, weekly, or monthly.
 Choosing ‘monthly’ also allows you to select specific dates for the posts.

 Keep your finger on the pulse by getting all your DMs, messages, comments and requests in one place.
 RecurPost’s inbox dashboard also lets you assign replies, reply directly without having to visit the platform, apply custom labels and favourite important messages.